Studentofcodeinstitute/expense-tracker-renovated/README.md

 ![alt text](assets/images/test2.png)

-Thirdtest consists to press "Delete all" and "Delete" button and there are two different message bar;
+Third test consists to press "Delete all" and "Delete" button and there are two different message bar;

        1. "Are you sure to delete all" for the "Delete all" button.
        2. "Are you sure" to delete a single row.